derSoerrn95/alex/contents/user-manual/symbol-modeling/README.md

 # Symbol Management

 The modelling of input symbols is a key aspect of using ALEX.
-They define interactions with the system under learning and thus are the building blocks of every learning process.
+They define interactions with the system under learning and thus are the building blocks of every learning process and test case.

 ![Symbols](assets/symbols-1.jpg)